CatraProto/Client/README.md

 if(clientState is ClientState.Unauthenticated)
 {
-    // We need to login, either as a bot or as a user. var login = client.GetLoginFlow();
+    var login = client.GetLoginFlow();
     // You can obviously also use Console.ReadLine() to get the phone number for the console var authentication = await login.AsUser(PHONE_NUMBER_HERE, new CodeSettings());